 About this Program

-- Students have the opportunity to work on permanent and temporary projects on campus grounds.
+- Students have the opportunity to work on permanent and temporary projects on the campus grounds

-- Hands-on equipment demonstration and use, including stone saw, vibratory plate tamper, miter saw and wood chipper
+- Hands on equipment demonstration and use, including stone saw, vibratory plate tamper, miter saw, excavator, zero turn lawn mower, etc.

 - Design/build companies